 Save emails to your Account Activities

 By communicating directly with your mail server, no local software needs to be installed and you can continue to use the email client(s) of your choice.
-MailSync can be used with Microsoft Outlook, IBM Notes, Blackberry, PDAs and web mail services such as Hotmail and Google Mail.
+MailSync can be used with Microsoft Outlook, Google Mail and most other email clients.

-The MailSync™ module is available for a monthly charge in the Premium Edition CRM and included in Enterprise Editions.
+The MailSync™ module is available on all paid for CRM plans.
 Pricing and Options.

 How MailSync Works